Rabbit-skin glue

-Rabbit-skin glue is a sizing that also acts as an adhesive.
-It is essentially refined rabbit collagen, and was originally used as an ingredient in traditional gesso.
+Rabbit-skin glue is a type of animal glue used as a sizing and an adhesive, it is essentially refined rabbit collagen.
+The glue has been used for centuries for stretching and priming canvases for oil painting.
+It has also been an ingredient in traditional gesso.

 History

 In traditional oil painting as practiced by the Renaissance painter, skin glue was used to seal the canvas.
 This is necessary because the linseed oil that forms the base of most oil paint contains linolenic acid that will destroy the canvas fibers over time.
 Renaissance artists also knew that pure size (hide glue) became brittle once dry, and would mix it with oil and chalk to make a "half-ground" for canvases.
 Pure hide glue was usually applied only to rigid supports like panels.
 Though this does help to seal the canvas or panel, artists still applied a layer of "oil ground", which was often lead based paint, in order to provide a binding layer for the final oil paint to adhere to.